Motion Matters: Compact Gaussian Streaming for Free-Viewpoint Video Reconstruction: More Implementation details

 \textbf{Compression:} For the reconstruction process, the uncompressed Gaussian attributes and their residuals have substantial memory requirements.
 We employ quantization and entropy coding to further compress them.
 Specifically, for the first frame reconstruction, we apply 16-bit quantization to the position attributes due to their higher sensitivity, while the other attributes are quantized to 8 bits.
 For the correction in key frame reconstruction, we quantize all attribute residuals using 8 bits.
 Notably, the attributes of a keypoint play a crucial role in guiding the motion of nearby non-keypoints.
 As a result, even minor quantization errors in keypoints may be amplified throughout the scene.
 To preserve modeling accuracy, we thus refrain from quantizing keypoint attributes.
 Finally, we deliver these quantized values to entropy coding~\cite{huffman1952method}.

 \textbf{Datasets:} \textbf{(1) Neural 3D Video (N3DV) dataset}~\cite{li2022neural} comprises of six indoor scenes captured by a multi-view system of 18 to 21 cameras at a resolution of 2704$\times$2028 and 30 FPS.
 Following the previous works~\cite{sun20243dgstream, li2022neural, wu20244d}, we downsample the videos by a factor of 2 for training and testing and employ the central view for testing view. \textbf{(2) MeetRoom dataset}~\cite{li2022streaming} is captured by a 13-camera multi-view system, including four dynamic scenes at 1280$\times$720 resolution and 30 FPS.
 The center reference camera is also used for testing.
+As the aforementioned two datasets contain 300 frames, we also conduct long video reconstruction evaluation on the \textit{Flame Salmon} scene with 1200 frames from the N3DV dataset.
 We perform distortion for this dataset following the settings of the 3DGS~\cite{kerbl20233d} to improve the reconstruction quality.